Goals of Web Security

 - Server double-checks they match.

-Path Travesal Exploit
+Path Traversal Exploit

 - Using relative paths like